Anagha-404/Knowledge-Graph-Based-Ovarian-Cancer-Risk-Prediction/README.md

 ## Overview

-Predicting disease risk from gene expression data is difficult because genes rarely act independently—their interactions form complex biological pathways that conventional machine learning models often fail to capture.
+Predicting disease risk from gene expression data is challenging because genes interact through complex biological pathways that traditional machine learning models often fail to capture.
 This project addresses that gap by:

 1. Representing patients and genes as a **Knowledge Graph**, with edges capturing gene expression relationships.
 2. Storing and querying this graph using **Neo4j**.